You should apply when you have met all of the following requirements:

 The sophomore sequence is a pre-requisite for the junior sequence.
 Both of these sequences must be successfully completed before you can begin student teaching.
 Enrollment in the junior sequence also requires admission into the Teacher Education Program, so you need to complete the requirements and apply before the start of the registration period of the semester BEFORE you intend to enroll in those courses (late March for fall courses, late October for spring courses).

-A Messiah College graduate who is not a US citizen can be certified in Pennsylvania when she/he has met all certification requirements AND holds a resident alien (green card) visa and has filed a Declaration of Intent to become a citizen, unless the applicant is seeking certification to teach a foreign language (adapted from Pennsylvania Department of Education website) .
+A Messiah University graduate who is not a US citizen can be certified in Pennsylvania when she/he has met all certification requirements AND holds a resident alien (green card) visa and has filed a Declaration of Intent to become a citizen, unless the applicant is seeking certification to teach a foreign language (adapted from Pennsylvania Department of Education website) .
 Students who are non-U.S. citizens should contact the Teacher Education Program to discuss their options and career plans.

 Pennsylvania Department of Education currently provides an option for teacher certification students who are unable to earn the passing scores on the Praxis II/PECT exams.
 If your FINAL overall GPA at the time of program completion is higher than 3.0, you can be endorsed for certification with a slightly lower Praxis II/PECT score.
 The PDE website lists the scores required for each level of final GPA.
-Please be aware that PDE may change the scores required, and their direct website should be your resource as you plan your strategy.

 As you consider this option, please keep in mind the following points: